iffy-pi/chat-berta/deploy-web-server.md

 ## Merge With Main
 Merge your branch with the mainline

-## Push To Heroku Remote
+## Push Changes
-When you are done with making commits, you can push to the Heroku remote, using the command:
+When you are done with making commits, you can push to the Git and Heroku remote, using the commands:
 ```
+git push
 git push heroku main
 ```